 About

 Challah is an enriched Jewish bread that’s traditionally braided and served on the Sabbath.
 Many things about the loaf are symbolic; for example, the braids represent love and unity.
-Its exact origins are unclear, but most people agree that modern version started in Eastern Europe during the fifteenth century.
+Its exact origins are unclear, but most people agree that the modern version started in Eastern Europe during the fifteenth century.

 Want to know how to prounounce challah?
 It's pronounced like “halla,” kind of like the first part of “hallelujah.”